-64-Positions of student representation
+67-Positions of student representation

-Pursuant to clause 40 the President shall be the student representative to the Law School Board or any other committee convened by the Dean of the Law School.
-However, if the President is unwilling or unable to act in such a capacity, the Committee shall have the power to appoint or elect, according to such election procedures as it may decide, another person to become the student representative for such events.
+Pursuant to clause 40 the President shall be the student representative to any committee convened by the Dean of the Law School.
+However, if the President is unwilling or unable to act in such a capacity, the Executive shall have the power to appoint or elect, according to such election procedures as it may decide, another person to become the student representative for such events.

-65-Timing of elections
+68-Timing of elections